 In 2019, the Board voted to implement a minimum volunteer requirement for many of our programs to encourage all members to become active in the operation and success of our club.
 The requirement is based on a time commitment and administered using a volunteer bond.
 Members who are unable to contribute their time by volunteering will have to pay the bond at the end of the season.
 The credit card on file from these members’ registrations will be charged if their volunteer requirement is not fulfilled.

-Volunteer Time Commitment and Bond Value
+Volunteer Time Commitment

 The following table outlines the minimum number of hours required to volunteer for the earmarked programs and the corresponding volunteer bonds if that time is not contributed.